 Pressing the left button only when the screen is in the sleep state activates the QUICK POSITION display.
-Percent (%) of SPAN and the position of the valve (OPEN, PARTIALLY OPEN, and CLOSED) are shown.
+The position of the valve (OPEN, PARTIALLY OPEN, and CLOSED) is shown.
 The display will turn off automatically after 4 seconds.

 Status